inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 neither will you.
 Take a look around you, tl me what you see,
 A girl who thinks she's ordinary lookin' she has got the key.
-If you can get close enough to look into her eyes There's something special  behind the bitterness she hides.
+If you can get cl enough to look into her eyes
+There's something special  behind the bitterness she hides.
 	And you're fair game,
 	You  know what she'll decide, you're fair game,